benhmoore/Argon/README.md

 ###Groups

-Groups can be used to separate groups of users, or multiple web apps.
+Groups can be used to separate groups of users or multiple web apps.

 By default, when a new instance of Cenny is created, the group "default" with the key "default" is used. *All users are stored in groups.*
-To create a new group, or access an existing one, we'll need to create a new instance of the Cenny object.
+To create a new group or access an existing one, it must be defined when creating an instance of the Cenny object.

 ```javascript